kocembaw/Linux-EC2/README.md

 ## Caveats and Limitations

-- **Single instance, no scaling:** This setup uses one `t2.micro` instance with no load balancer or auto scaling — it's a learning project, not a production architecture.
-- **Free Tier sizing:** `t2.micro` is Free Tier eligible but not suited for real production traffic.
 - **CodeDeploy not used:** Accounts created after July 15, 2025 on AWS's **Free Plan** don't have access to AWS CodeDeploy.
 The CI/CD pipeline in this project uses **CodeBuild + AWS Systems Manager (Run Command)** instead, which stays fully within Free Plan limits.
 - **IP changes on stop/start:** Without an Elastic IP, the instance's public IP changes if it's stopped and restarted.